cettia/cettia.github.io/guides/cettia-tutorial.md

 ---
 layout: guide
 title: "Building Real-Time Web Applications With Cettia"
-description: "An introductory tutorial to Cettia.
+description: "Cettia reference documentation.
 It explains the reason behind key design decisions that the Cettia team have made in the Cettia, as well as various patterns and features required to build real-time oriented applications without compromise with Cettia."
 ---

 <h1 class="h2">Building Real-Time Web Applications With Cettia</h1>